vkilicaslan/iyzipay/README.md

 Try a few credit cards to see if the gateway is working properly.

 **This payment gateway requires cURL and OpenSSL.**

+NOTE: This module was created ny Bekir Dag, modified by Tolga Ozses and Volkan Kilicaslan.